• Skip to main content

 Online focus groups remove the need for a physical location.
 Like in-person groups, online groups involve 6-10 participants who share their opinions.
 Many researchers prefer online focus groups for convenience and cost-effectiveness.

 QuestionPro Communities is an online focus group software.
-It’s a highly-effective market research tool that helps researchers find online focus groups for their research purposes.
+It’s a highly-effective market research tool that helps researchers find online focus groups for their research purposes, including market research.

 QuestionPro Communities software includes: